api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 Exposing the governing parties to the risk would align their incentives with that of the DAO.
-The governing parties need to be penalized when a dAPI malfunction occurs using an onchain coverage service that provides dAPI users with quantifiable and trustless security guarantees.
-The [Coverage Service](dao-pool.md#coverage-service) uses staked tokens of the DAO pool as collateral, which means that when a dAPI malfunction is confirmed through the dispute resolution protocol, user damages will be covered from the pool's staked tokens.
+The governing parties need to be penalized when a dAPI malfunction occurs using an onchain service coverage that provides dAPI users with quantifiable and trustless security guarantees.
+The [Service Coverage](dao-pool.md#service-coverage) uses staked tokens of the DAO pool as collateral, which means that when a dAPI malfunction is confirmed through the dispute resolution protocol, user damages will be covered from the pool's staked tokens.

 Reference
-<a href="/api3-whitepaper-v1.0.2.pdf#Collateral" target="_api3-whitepaper">section
+<a href="/api3-whitepaper-v1.0.3.pdf#Collateral" target="_api3-whitepaper">section
 5.4.2 _"Collateral"_</a> of the API3 whitepaper.

 ### Governance